-A student may appeal a course instructor's/professor's decision to the Program Director and College Administration, who then may collectively either uphold or overturn previous decisions.
-This appeals procedure also applies to students whose behavior in the classroom, laboratory, or field studies disrupt or threatens the educational pursuits of other UCDH students, faculty, or staff (see Rules of Conduct).
+Students may appeal a course instructor's decision by submitting a formal request to the program director.
+The request will be reviewed by the Appeals Committee.
+The decision may either be upheld or overturned.

+This appeals procedure also applies to students whose behavior in the classroom, laboratory, or field studies disrupts or threatens the educational experience of other UCDH students, faculty, or staff (see Rules of Conduct).